Understanding Neurodivergence

 “There is no single neurodivergent experience.”

 Neurodivergence describes natural differences in how people think, learn, process information, and experience the world.
-There is no single neurodivergent experience.
+No two neurodivergent people are the same.

 • Neurodivergent children are not a “problem to fix”